How to Build Realistic Model Railroad Scenery, Third Edition (Model Railroader Books)

 Understanding Model Train Maintenance -An excellent article about how to clean and maintain model locomotives.
 Lots of related references are listed here as well.
 (Resource submitted by Olivia Pierce).

-Train Horns Delivered - If you like train horns and maybe even would like to put one on your car or truck, this is the place for you.
+Train Horn Kits - If you like train horns and maybe even would like to put one on your car or truck, this is the place for you.
 They even have a page dedicated to model train resources to which this link points.

 The Netherlands - Here's your connection to Dutch model railroading!